 Imagine, for example, that Revo Uninstaller Pro deleted a Registry key of another program by “error”, or perhaps you mistakenly selected a key by error when performing an Uninstall operation.
 Now is the time to use Backup Manager.
 Just open the relevant backup and restore the key(s) – it takes very little time and is very simple.

-Backup Manager helps you manage backup data stored by Revo Uninstaller Pro after deleting leftover Registry entries and files and folders (for the latter, if the necessary options are set).
-When restoring backed up items, you can restore all of the deleted data, or you can select which individual items you need recovered.
-If you need to free up disk space, you can any and all backed up data.
-To start the Backup Manager click its button in the Tools group in the lower part of the Commands Panel.
+When restoring backed up items, you can choose to restore all or just some of the deleted data.
+To start Backup Manager click its button in the Tools group in the lower part of the Commands Panel.

-The main window of the Backup Manager shows you all locally stored backups, which are grouped by their date of creation, and sorted by time of creation.
-Each backup has the following properties: the operation during which the item was backed up, the size of the backup, and the number of items.
+The main window details all locally stored backups grouped by creation date, then sequenced by time.
+Each backup details the operation during which the item was backed up, it’s size, and the number of items copied.

 Click left on any column header to change the sort sequence.
 Click right to view a context menu offering visual customization.